 How to Adjust Your Contributions

 Not a fan of the way your current contributions are set up?
 Make it a priority to schedule a meeting with your plan administrator.
-You can also meet with a reputable financial advisor if you’re interested in pursuing other investment opportunities, a Roth IRA or self-directed IRA.
+You can also meet with a reputable financial advisor if you’re interested in pursuing other investment opportunities.

 Figuring out how much to contribute to your 401(k) can be challenging.
-But by planning ahead, you’ll be well on your way to financial freedom in your golden years.
+However, if you focus on your retirement planning now, you’ll be well on your way to financial freedom in your golden years.